Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Mail or bring a written statement requesting to close your business to: City Hall, 65 Lawrenceville St., Norcross GA 30071 or fax the statement to 770-448-5945 Attn: Revenue and Tax Specialist

-The 2019 Millage Rate for the City of Norcross is 6.749.
-This amount was voted on and approved by the Mayor and Council on August 5, 2019.
+The 2020 Millage Rate for the City of Norcross is 6.749.
+This amount was voted on and approved by the Mayor and Council on August 5, 2019 and did not change in 2020.

 Tax bills are mailed on September 15th of each year and due on November 15th of each year.